Medication Search: Atectura Breezhaler

 Before you begin using a medication, be sure to inform your doctor of any medical conditions or allergies you may have, any medications you are taking, whether you are pregnant or breast-feeding, and any other significant facts about your health.
 These factors may affect how you should use this medication.

-Diabetes: Indacaterol may cause a loss of blood glucose control and glucose tolerance may change.
+Diabetes: Indacaterol – mometasone may cause changes in blood sugar levels (may cause a loss of blood glucose control) and glucose tolerance may change.
 People with diabetes may find it necessary to monitor their blood sugar more frequently while using this medication.

 If you have diabetes or are at risk for developing diabetes, discuss with your doctor how this medication may affect your medical condition, how your medical condition may affect the dosing and effectiveness of this medication, and whether any special monitoring is needed.

-Heart problems: This medication can cause increased heart rate and blood pressure, as well as rapid or irregular heart beat or abnormal electrical signal called "prolonged QT interval".
-These effects may worsen symptoms of heart disease.
-If you have heart disease such as angina, congestive heart failure, or arrhythmia, discuss with your doctor how this medication may affect your medical condition, how your medical condition may affect the dosing and effectiveness of this medication, and whether any special monitoring is needed.
-Contact your doctor as soon as possible if you develop symptoms of heart problems such as shortness of breath, chest pain, rapid heartbeat, or swollen ankles.
+Heart disease: This medication may cause increases in heart rate and blood pressure for some people.
+If you have heart disease, discuss with your doctor how this medication may affect your medical condition, how your medical condition may affect the dosing and effectiveness of this medication, and whether any special monitoring is needed.

-Seizures: If you have a history of epilepsy or medical conditions that increase the risk of seizures, discuss with your doctor how this medication may affect your medical condition, how your medical condition may affect the dosing and effectiveness of this medication, and whether any special monitoring is needed.
+Liver function: Liver disease or reduced liver function may cause mometasone to build up in the body, causing side effects.
+If you have liver problems, discuss with your doctor how this medication may affect your medical condition, how your medical condition may affect the dosing and effectiveness of this medication, and whether any special monitoring is needed.

-Thyroid gland problems: If you have thyroid disease, discuss with your doctor how this medication may affect your medical condition, how your medical condition may affect the dosing and effectiveness of this medication, and whether any special monitoring is needed.
+Thyroid disease: People with an overactive thyroid gland may find that they are more sensitive to the effects of indacaterol.
+If you have thyroid problems, discuss with your doctor how this medication may affect your medical condition, how your medical condition may affect the dosing and effectiveness of this medication, and whether any special monitoring is needed.

 Pregnancy: This medication should not be used during pregnancy unless the benefits outweigh the risks.
 If you become pregnant while taking this medication, contact your doctor immediately.

-Breast-feeding: It is not known if indacaterol passes into breast milk.
+Breast-feeding: It is not known if indacaterol – mometasone passes into breast milk.
+Other inhaled corticosteroids have been found in breast milk.
 If you are breast-feeding and are taking this medication, it may affect your baby.
 Talk to your doctor about whether you should continue breast-feeding.

 What other drugs could interact with this medication?